Now you can share screen content directly to employees working remotelyFind out moreclose

 Android Media Boxes

-There are also some good Android media boxes that are less than $70.
-We’ve tested and would recommend:
+There are also some good Android media boxes that are less than $150.

-All come with the Amlogic S905 SOC, 2GB of RAM, 8-16GB of storage space and at least Android 6.0.
-These sort of specs show what’s great about Android media boxes – they give you great bang for your buck, with enough power to handle just about anything you throw at them, including 4K content and lots of cached media.
+These sorts of specs show what’s great about Android media boxes – they give you great bang for your buck, with enough power to handle just about anything you throw at them, including 4K content and lots of cached media.

 Choose an Android media box if you want an affordable device with a lot of power and you’re willing to research shipping, warranty, and other manufacturer-specific quirks.

-There are a lot of great options in the $70 to $150 price range, but only a few specific devices stand out when it comes to each operating system.
+There are a lot of great options in the $300-$600 price range, but only a few specific devices stand out when it comes to each operating system.
 You’ll find that devices at this price range have fewer missing features than budget devices and are generally more powerful, come with 4K support, and have a good amount of space for storage cached media.

 When choosing a mid-range device, you’ll want to consider the following things:

-The best devices in this category include Amazon’s Fire TV Cube running the Android-based Fire OS, the Asus Chromebit running Chrome OS, Windows powered PC sticks, and mid-range Android media boxes from various manufacturers.
+The best devices in this category include Amazon’s Fire TV Cube running the Android-based Fire OS and mid-range Android media boxes from various manufacturers.
 Let’s take a look at them.

 Chrome OS Devices